-- 14.9 A securities settlement facility that relies upon or outsources some of its operations to a related body, another FMI or a third-party service provider (for example, data processing and information systems management) should ensure that those operations meet the resilience, security and operational-performance requirements of these SSF Standards and equivalent requirements of any other jurisdictions in which it operates. - 14.10 A securities settlement facility should consult with the Reserve Bank prior to entering into an outsourcing arrangement for critical functions.
-Any such arrangement should provide rights of access to the Reserve Bank to obtain sufficient information regarding the outsourcing provider's operation of the outsourced function. - 14.11 A securities settlement facility should organise its operations, including any outsourcing arrangements, in such a way as to ensure continuity of service in a crisis and to facilitate effective crisis-management actions by the Reserve Bank or other relevant authorities.
+14.9 A securities settlement facility that relies upon, outsources some of its operations to, or has other dependencies with a related body, another FMI or a third-party service provider (for example, data processing and information systems management) should ensure that those operations meet the resilience, security and operational performance requirements of these SSF Standards and equivalent requirements of any other jurisdictions in which it operates.

+- 14.10 All of a securities settlement facility's outsourcing or critical service provision arrangements should provide rights of access to the Reserve Bank to obtain sufficient information regarding the service provider's operation of any critical functions provided.
+A securities settlement facility should consult with the Reserve Bank prior to entering into an outsourcing or service provision arrangement for critical functions. - 14.11 A securities settlement facility should organise its operations, including any outsourcing or critical service provision arrangements, in such a way as to ensure continuity of service in a crisis and to facilitate effective crisis management actions by the Reserve Bank or other relevant authorities.
 These arrangements should be commensurate with the nature and scale of the securities settlement facility's operations.